Unbiased inference for discretely observed hidden Markov model diffusions: Introduction

 \subsection{Method}

 The unbiased and computationally efficient inference method suggested in this paper is built firstly on PMMH, using Euler type discretisations, but using a PMMH targeting a coarse-level model, which is less computationally expensive.
-This does not yield unbiased inference yet, but it can be achieved by an importance sampling (IS) type correction \citep[cf.][]{vihola-helske-franks}.
+This does not yield unbiased inference yet, but it can be achieved by an importance sampling (IS) type correction; see \cite{vihola-helske-franks}.

 We suggest an IS type correction that is based on a single-term (randomised) MLMC type estimator \cite{mcleish,rhee-glynn} and the PF coupling approach of \cite{jasra-kamatani-law-zhou}.
 The rMLMC correction is based on randomising the running level in the multilevel context of a certain PF, which we refer to as the `delta PF ($\Delta$PF)' (Algorithm \ref{alg:debiased-pf}).
-In short, the $\Delta$PF uses the PF coupling introduced in \cite{jasra-kamatani-law-zhou}, but here an estimator is used for unbiased estimation of the difference of \emph{unnormalised} integrals corresponding to two consecutive discretisation levels, over the latent states with parameter held fixed (cf. Section \ref{sec:delta-pf}), rather than to the difference of self-normalised PMMH averages.
+In short, the $\Delta$PF uses the PF coupling introduced in \cite{jasra-kamatani-law-zhou}, but here an estimator is used for unbiased estimation of the difference of \emph{unnormalised} integrals corresponding to two consecutive discretisation levels, over the latent states with parameter held fixed (see Section \ref{sec:delta-pf}).
+In \cite{jasra-kamatani-law-zhou}, each term in the difference of PMMH averages is individually self-normalised (at each level) because of the unknown normalising constants.

 The resulting IS type estimator leads to unbiased inference over the joint posterior distribution, and is highly parallelisable, as the more costly (randomised) $\Delta$PF corrections may be performed independently \emph{en masse} given the PMMH base chain output.
 We are also able to suggest optimal choices for algorithm inputs in a straightforward manner (Recommendation \ref{rec:allocations} and Figure \ref{fig:optimal}).
-This is because there is no bias, and therefore the difficult cost--variance--bias trade-off triangle associated with dMLMC is not present.
+This is because there is no bias, and therefore the difficult cost-variance-bias trade-off triangle associated with dMLMC is not present.
 Besides being unbiased and efficient, our method is user-friendly, as it is a combination of well-known and relatively straightforward components: PMMH, Euler approximations, PF, rMLMC, and an IS type estimator.
 For more about the strengths of the method, see Remark \ref{alg:is-mlmc-remark} later, as well as \cite{vihola-helske-franks,franks-vihola} for more discussion about IS (type) estimators based on approximate Markov chain Monte Carlo (MCMC).

 Key to verifying consistency of the method is a finite variance assumption for the r$\Delta$PF estimator.
 We verify a parameter-uniform bound for the variance under a simple set of HMM diffusion conditions in Section \ref{sec:bound}.
 Note, however, that consistency of our method is likely to hold more generally.
 This is in contradistinction to methods based on exact simulation, which require analytically tractable transformations to unit covariance diffusion term and computable bounds in the rejection sampler, in order to even apply the method (see for example the review in the recent preprint \cite{wang-rao-teh}).